fiennyangeln/bug-issue-ui/README.md

 ## Adding a project

 Codetribute can read from both GitHub and Bugzilla.
+Bugzilla bugs will need to have `good-first-bug` keyword to appear in the list.
 To add a new entry to the site, create a file `<project-name>.yml` in `src/data` using the [template example](#template-example) as the initial setup.
 For inspiration, check out the [Taskcluster](https://github.com/mozilla-frontend-infra/codetribute/blob/master/src/data/taskcluster.yaml) yaml file.

 ### Template Example